-If there is a will, you or your attorney will need to file a petition with a local probate court to admit the will to probate.
+If the decedent has a will, you or your attorney will need to file a petition with a local probate court to admit the will to probate.
 Probate is the legal process of proving the validity of a will before an estate can be distributed to the rightful heirs.
-And it involves the court appointing an executor or personal representative of the estate.
+It involves the court appointing an executor or personal representative of the estate.
 The executor-who is almost always named in the will-oversees the distribution of the decedent's assets, pays any debts or taxes, and complies with any legal and accounting requirements.

 Not all assets have to pass through probate.
 For example, any property titled in the names of both the decedent and another person as joint tenants with right of survivorship automatically passes to the co-owner.
-Proceeds from life insurance policies, retirement annuities, individual retirement accounts (IRAs), etc., are paid directly to beneficiaries (if one is designated).
+Proceeds from life insurance policies, retirement annuities, individual retirement accounts (IRAs), etc., are paid directly to beneficiaries (if designated).
 In addition, any property titled in the name of the decedent's revocable trust at death can also avoid probate and will be distributed to the beneficiaries named under that trust.

-If the decedent does not have a will, he or she is said to have died intestate and the estate will pass per state laws of intestacy.
+If the decedent doesn't have a will, he or she is said to have died intestate, and the estate will be handled according to state laws.
 You or your attorney will need to file a petition to request appointment as the decedent's administrator.
-The probate court, which is located in the county where the decedent last resided (or where any out-of-state real estate or other tangible property that requires probate is located), typically has jurisdiction over the estate.
+The probate court-located in the county where the decedent last resided (or where any out-of-state real estate or other tangible property that requires probate is located)-typically has jurisdiction over the estate.
 The administrator's duties and responsibilities are similar to those of a personal representative or executor.
 If more than one person is interested in serving as the administrator, each would file a petition with the court requesting the appointment.
 The court would then determine which person is best suited to serve.
-After all of the administrative tasks are complete, most states direct the administrator to distribute the decedent's remaining assets to the surviving spouse and any children.
-If there is no surviving spouse or children, assets will generally be distributed to the decedent's closest blood relatives, perhaps parents, brothers and sisters, half-brothers and half-sisters, grandparents, nieces and nephews, or cousins.
+After all administrative tasks are complete, most states direct the administrator to distribute the decedent's remaining assets to the surviving spouse and any children.
+If there is no surviving spouse or children, assets will generally be distributed to the decedent's closest blood relatives, perhaps parents, siblings, half-siblings, grandparents, nieces and nephews, or cousins.